photonZfeed/FallingFilmLoopingPhotoreactor/02_Software/00_RTD_Model/README.md

 ## Summary

-This repository contains the residence time distribution (RTD) analysis of a Falling Film Loop Photoreactor.
+This subfolder contains the residence time distribution (RTD) analysis of a Falling Film Loop Photoreactor.

 ## Contents